Build Your First Mobile App With Ionic 2 & Angular 2 - Part 6

 Add new function to GithubService

-import { Http, Headers } from '@angular/http';
+, we'll use that in the new function.import { Http, Headers } from '@angular/http';

-getDetails(repo) {
+.getDetails(repo) {

 let headers = new Headers();